shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h1000/README.md

 ![QSR H1000 Use Case](./QSR_H1000.png)

-This use case demonstrates configuring the Intel&reg; RSP H1000 Devkit Sensor and Intel&reg; RSP Controller Application as deployed in a typical quick serve restaurant (qsr) envinronment.
+This use case demonstrates configuring the Intel&reg; RSP H1000 Devkit Sensor and Intel&reg; RSP Controller Application as deployed in a typical quick serve restaurant (qsr) environment.

 ## Goals
 - Manage a deployment with two separate cold storage rooms, using one H1000 sensor and two antennae